 For Hyperscalers and GCCs, building this "Service Alpha" requires three technical pillars:

-- Hardware-Native Optimization: Stop using "General Purpose" models.
-The ROI gap is often just a latency/cost problem.
-Moving from standard APIs to NVIDIA TensorRT-optimized models can reduce inference costs by 40-60%.
+- Hardware-Native Optimization: Moving from standard APIs to NVIDIA TensorRT-optimized models can reduce inference costs by 40-60%.

 What This Means for Solo-Builders & Founders